ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/gcloud.md

 test_images:
 - ubuntu:latest
 test_maintenance: false
-title: Google Cloud CLI (gcloud)
+title: Google Cloud CLI
 tool_install: true
 weight: 1
 ---

-The Google Cloud CLI allows you to run commands in your Google Cloud account.
+The Google Cloud CLI, `gcloud`, allows you to run commands in your Google Cloud account.

 `gcloud` is available for Windows, macOS, Linux and supports the Arm architecture.